-OPEB Liabilities, OPEB Expense, and Deferred Inflows of Resources Related to OPEB

-At June 30, 2020, the City reported a liability of \$705,176 for its proportionate share of the collective net OPEB liability.
-The collective net OPEB liability was measured as of June 30, 2019 and the total OPEB liability used to calculate the collective net OPEB liability was determined by an actuarial valuation as of that date.
-The City's proportion of the collective net OPEB liability and OPEB expense was determined using the employers' actual contributions for fiscal year 2019.
-This method to be reflective of the employers' long-term contribution effort.
-At June 30, 2020, the City's proportion was .041926 percent.
+OPEB Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources - The net OPEB liability was measured as of June 30, 2020 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2019 and rolled forward using generally accepted actuarial procedures.
+The City's proportion of the net OPEB liability was based on a projection of the City's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating entities, actuarially determined.
+The City's proportionate share at June 30, 2020, was .041486 percent for non-hazardous.

-For the year ended June 30, 2020, the City recognized OPEB expenses of \$56,456.
-At June 30, 2020, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2021, the City recognized OPEB expenses of \$112,601.
+At June 30, 2021, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: